 Organization and application of minicomputers.
-Hands-on experience with minicomputers.
-Software aspects of and several detailed descriptions of popular minicomputers.
+Hands-on experience with minicomputers Software aspects of and several detailed descriptions of popular minicomputers.
 Presentation of several microcomputers.
 582. Database Theory and Implementation (3) I, II Prerequisites: Mathematics 370 and 371.

 Abstract data structures and techniques for their implementation.
-Review of sentential and predicate logic, relational view of data, relational calculus and algebra, normalization of relations; hierarchical and network views of data; review of some existing database systems (chosen from ADABAS, DBTG, IMS, S2000, TOTAL); data security and integrity.
+Review of sentential and predicate logic, relational view of data, relational calculus and algebra, normalization of relations, biographical and algebra, normalization of relations. tions; hierarchical and network views of data; review of some existing database systems (chosen from ADABAS, DBTG, IMS, S2000, TOTAL); data security and integrity.

 583. Computer Simulation (3) I, II

 Prerequisites: Mathematics 350A and 541A.